Photo Gallery

 Summary

-A popular classic ski tour in the Lake Louise area near the chateau offers fantastic scenery, a great bowl, and 700m of fall-line skiing down towards the far end of Lake Louise.
+A popular classic ski tour behind the Lake Louise chateau offering fantastic scenery, a great bowl, and 700m of fall-line down towards the opposite end of Lake Louise.
 Although the access is straightforward, multiple avalanche paths need to be crossed.
-Descending into Sheol valley holds amazing views of surrounding couloirs and Aberdeen glacier.
-The final ascent up the couloir is steep but can be bootpacked or skinned.
+Descending into Sheol valley provides amazing views of surrounding couloirs and Aberdeen glacier.
+The final ascent up through the col is steep but still skinnable.
 With ample space to transition at the top, the following descent is a memorable way to conclude the day.

 Route Access